sotojuan2/cfk-gitops/README.md

 # DRAFT DOCUMENT!!
-This is a document in progress
+This is a document in progress!! aqui tambien hay cambios
 # Security setup

 In this workflow scenario, you'll set up a Confluent Platform cluster with the following security: